 So… I’m in this season where I’m finding my creativity reawakened.
 My creativity and my courage.
 You can’t have creativity without courage.

 My life right now..
 Is an epic mess.
 I’m a bit desperate and broken and lost.
 But.
 Beginning simultaneously to be wildly joyful.
 Joyful like I’ve never known.
 Joy that is exuberant and fun and also… Strong.
-This joy is my strength, like in the Bible.
+This joy is my strength.

 I realized a week or two ago that I’ve developed this crazy, chronic anxiety.
 I didn’t know..
 It just came to me.
 I was walking and agonizing over unsolvable questions and I realized… I can’t remember the last time my whole mind wasn’t screaming at me in a kind of terror.
 And I can’t live like this.
 Which is a very dark place to be.